polterguy/polterguy.github.io/tutorials/database-crud/index.md

 Besides from using different slots, all of your generated Hyperlambda files are actually quite similar in structure.
-You still typically want to have separate files for these operations, since this allows you to easily modify for instance authorization requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start
+You still typically want to have separate files for these operations, since this allows you to easily modify for instance authorisation requirements, arguments passing, add additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start